MarqQ/nyc-taxi-data/README.md

 python manage.py migrate
 python manage.py runserver
 ```
-After initial configuration, you need to create dataset environment:
+After initial configuration, you need to create a dataset environment:

-* Restore the PostgreSQL database file to your pgadmin (o arquivo está em nyc-taxi-data/backup_for_testing)
+* You can restore the PostgreSQL database file to your pgAdmin (the file is in nyc-taxi-data/backup_for_testing directory)
-* Restore Insomnia file to your Insomnia app for requisition tests
+* You can restore Insomnia file to your Insomnia app for requisition tests
-* Check if the csv file is in the dataset folder,
+* Check if the csv file is in the dataset folder, the extract comes from this directory,
   otherwise download the file from https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2020-01.csv
 * Run dataset_loader.ipynb scripts

-### Here are some queries for PostgreSQL
+### Here are some queries for PostgreSQL after ETL process:

 Taxi trips less than $5
 ```